olincollege/SoftSysLisperers/reports/report.md

 }
 ```

-At the end of our main function, we need to free our input when we are done, as well as delete the Lisp value while cleaning up the parsers to end the function
+At the end of our main function, we need to free our input when we are done, as well as delete the Lisp value while cleaning up the parsers to end the function:

 ```C
  // Free dynamically allocated input when done